 In order to acquire and sell assets, primarily timberland and other real property, in a tax efficient manner, we sometimes utilize Internal Revenue Code (IRC) Section 1031 like-kind exchange transactions.
 There are two main types of like-kind exchange transactions: forward transactions, in which property is sold and the proceeds are reinvested by acquiring similar property; and reverse transactions, in which property is acquired and similar property is subsequently sold.
 We use qualified intermediaries to facilitate such transactions and proceeds from forward transactions are held by the intermediaries.
 Both types of transactions must be completed within prescribed periods under IRC 1031, generally 180 days.
 Any unused funds held by intermediaries at the expiration of these time periods revert to the Partnership.
-To the extent we have identified potential replacement properties to acquire, funds held by qualified intermediaries exceed the value of identified potential properties to acquire, the funds are included in prepaid expenses and other current assets.
-At December 31, 2017, other assets included \$598,000 held by like-kind exchange intermediaries.
+To the extent we have identified potential replacement properties to acquire, funds held by intermediaries are classified as non-current in other assets on the consolidated balance sheets.
+To the extent funds held by qualified intermediaries exceed the value of identified potential properties to acquire, the funds are included in prepaid expenses and other current assets included \$598,000 held by like-kind exchange intermediaries.
 At December 31, 2016, prepaid expenses and other current assets included \$850,000 and other assets included \$1.9 million held by like-kind exchange intermediaries.
 Also included in prepaid expenses and other current assets at December 31, 2016, were \$2.3 million held by intermediaries for completed forward exchanges that the Partnership received in January 2017.